 Pay attention to your weak points first.
 Identify where you need to improve and provide yourself with extensive training.

-The thing of paramount importance here is a schedule, as detailed as possible.
+The thing of paramount importance here is a schedule, be as detailed as possible.

-Write down dates and times, and specify exactly what you’re going to work on.
+Write down dates and times, and specify exactly what you’re going to practice.